Robot Learning from Randomized Simulations: A Review: Domain Randomization for Transfer

 \paragraph*{Adversary Available Analytically} \citet{Mandlekar_Savarese_17} proposed physically plausible perturbations by randomly deciding when to add a scaled gradient of the expected return \wrt the state.
 Their \simtosim evaluation on four MuJoCo tasks showed that agents trained with the suggested adversarial randomization generalize slightly better to domain parameter configurations than agents trained with a static randomization scheme. \citet{Lutter_Garg_21_RSS} derived the optimal policy together with different optimal disturbances from the value function in a continuous state, action, and time \ac{RL} setting.
 Despite outstanding \simtoreal transferability of the resulting policies, the presented approach is conceptually restricted by assuming access to a compact representation of the state domain, typically obtained through exhaustive sampling, which hinders the scalability to high-dimensional tasks.

-\paragraph*{Adversary Learned via Two-Player Games} \citet{Pinto_Gupta_17} introduced the idea of a second agent whose goal it is to hinder the first agent from fulfilling its task.
+\paragraph*{Adversary Learned via Two-Player Games} Domain randomization can be described using a game theoretic framework.
+Focusing on two-player games for model-based \ac{RL}, \citet{Rajeswaran_Kumar_20} define a \enquote*{policy player} which maximizes rewards in the learned model and a \enquote*{model player} which minimizes prediction error of data collected by policy player.
+This formulation can be transferred to the \simtoreal scenario in different ways.
+One example is to make the \enquote*{policy player} model-agnostic and to let the \enquote*{model player} control the domain parameters. \citet{Pinto_Gupta_17} introduced the idea of a second agent whose goal it is to hinder the first agent from fulfilling its task.
 This adversary has the ability to apply force disturbances at predefined locations of the robot's body, while the domain parameters remain unchanged.
 Both agents are trained in alternation using \ac{RL} make this a zero-sum game.
 Similarly, \citet{Zhang_Chen_Hsieh_21} aim to train an agent using adversarial examples such that it becomes robust against test-time attacks.
 As in the approach presented by \citet{Pinto_Gupta_17}, the adversary and the protagonist are trained alternately until convergence at every meta-iteration.
 Unlike prior work, \citet{Zhang_Chen_Hsieh_21} build on state-adversarial \acp{MDP} manipulating the observations but not the simulation state.
 Another key property of their approach is that the perturbations are applied after a projection to a bounded set.
 The proposed observation-based attack as well as training algorithm is supported by four \simtosim validations in MuJoCo environments. \citet{Jiang_Tan_21} employed \acp{GAN} to distinguish between source and target domain dynamics, sharing the concept of a learned domain discriminator with \citet{Mehta_Paull_19}.
 Moreover, the authors proposed to augment an analytical physics simulator with a \ac{NN} that is trained to maximize the similarity between simulated and real trajectories, turning the identification of the hybrid simulator into an \ac{RL} problem.
 The comparison on a \simtoreal quadruped locomotion task showed an advantage over static domain randomization baselines.
 On the other hand, this method added noise to the behavioral policy in order to obtain diverse target domain trajectories for the simulator identification, which can be considered dangerous.